SungardAS/aws-services/README.md

 # aws-services
 Micro-services to provide various conveniences in managing AWS services

+## How To Setup All Services

+  > set the AWS auth keys in environment variables

+  > $ make

+## How To Update Lambda Function Codes of All Services

+  > set the AWS auth keys in environment variables

+  > $ make buildlambda

+## How To Remove All Services

+  > set the AWS auth keys in environment variables

+  > $ make clean

+# Service List

 ## <a href='https://github.com/SungardAS/aws-services/tree/develop/alarmalert'>alarmalert</a>
 AWS micro service to send a notification whenever new alert email is detected.